How to plant Spring bulbs

 The images show how to plant spring bulbs

-4. Replace the earth plug after planting.
+4. Replace the earth pl/fill in hole and firm in, after planting.

 Most bulbs have a discernible flat end and a pointed end, or nose as shown in third top image.
 It's easy to remember the flat end goes at the bottom and the pointed nose end pointing upwards.